Fast Wasserstein rates for estimating probability distributions of probabilistic graphical models: Introduction

 for all $2\leq k \leq K$, $x_{\pa(k)},\tilde{x}_{\pa(k)}\in\X_{\pa(k)}$ and, for all $x_k, \tilde{x}_k \in \X_k$,

 \end{assumption}

-Intuitively, the first inequality of Assumption \ref{ass:TV.Lip} states that small changes in the cause (the parents $\pa(k)$) lead to small changes in the effect’s (the node $k$) distribution, while the other conditions mean that the distribution of the cause remains stable under varying observed effects.
+Intuitively, the first condition in Assumption \ref{ass:TV.Lip} states that small changes in the cause (the parents $\pa(k)$) lead to small changes in the effect’s (the node $k$) distribution, while the other conditions mean that the distribution of the cause remains stable under varying observed effects.
 Though the second may seem less intuitive at first, it can be viewed as a form of stable Bayesian updating---a natural assumption.
-For instance for a Markov graph $1 \rightarrow 2 \rightarrow \ldots \rightarrow K$, one quickly checks that Assumption \ref{ass:TV.Lip} reduces to both the conditional distributions $\mu(dx_k \mid x_{k-1})$ and $\mu(dx_{k-1} \mid x_k)$ being Lipschitz.
-We also show in Lemma~\ref{lem:density} that Assumption~\ref{ass:TV.Lip} is satisfied for general graphs whenever $\mu$ has a Lipschitz continuous density bounded from below.
+For instance for a Markov graph $1 \rightarrow 2 \rightarrow \ldots \rightarrow K$, one quickly checks that Assumption \ref{ass:TV.Lip} reduces to both the conditional distributions $x_{k-1}\mapsto \mu(dx_k \mid x_{k-1})$ and $x_{k} \mapsto \mu(dx_{k-1} \mid x_k)$ being Lipschitz.
+We show in Lemma~\ref{lem:char.TV} that Assumption~\ref{ass:TV.Lip} admits an equivalent formulation in terms of the existence of a density, relative to a suitable product reference measure, whose sections are Lipschitz continuous in an integrated sense.

-The following is the main result of this section and the paper, showcasing the estimation under the strengthened Lipschitz condition.
-To this end, set $d_{\rm max}:=\max_{1\leq k\leq K} \max\{2,d_k\}$. \begin{theorem} Assume $G$ satisfies Assumption \ref{ass:graph_struc}, fix $L > 0$ and denote by $\mathcal{Q}$ the set of measures $\mu \in \mathcal{P}_G$ which satisfy Assumption \ref{ass:TV.Lip} with constant $L$.
+The following is the main result of this paper, showcasing the estimation under the strengthened Lipschitz condition.
+To this end, set $d_{\rm max}:=\max_{1\leq k\leq K} \max\{2,d_k\}$. \begin{theorem} Assume $G$ satisfies Assumption~\ref{ass:graph_struc}, fix $L > 0$ and denote by $\mathcal{Q}$ the set of measures $\mu \in \mathcal{P}_G$ which satisfy Assumption~\ref{ass:TV.Lip} with constant $L$.
 Then, there exists a constant $C$ depending only on $G$, $L$ and $d_{\rm loc}$ such that